Boris Johnson is a hack: Understanding British PM front-runner

 Did it matter that the ice pillow was actually the result of a British regulation and had nothing to do with the EU?
 Does it matter that the likely future British leader has a loose relationship with the truth?

-The key to understanding Johnson, say his biographers, lifelong observers, friends and enemies in a dozen interviews with The Washington Post, is to see him first as a hack - a hack being the self-deprecating but not pejorative Britishism for a working journalist shoveling reams of copy to his masters on deadline.
+The key to understanding Johnson, say his biographers, lifelong observers, friends and enemies in a dozen interviews with The Washington Post, is to see him first as a hack - a hack being the self-deprecating but not pejorative Britishism for a working journalist shovelling reams of copy to his masters on deadline.

-Johnson was fired from his first job, at the Times of London, for making up a quote about Edward II's catamite lover and attributing it to his godfather, the Oxford historian Colin Lucas.
+Johnson was fired from his first job, at The Times, for making up a quote about Edward II's catamite lover and attributing it to his godfather, the Oxford historian Colin Lucas.

 But he would go on to find his voice, and develop his shtick, during his years as a Brussels-based foreign correspondent - racing around in his lipstick-red Alfa Romeo, speaking intentionally bad French and banging out outrageous and only semi-true dispatches.